Good to know

 # access variables (example)

-(chunk not run and only shown) we load the last three days of data from
+(chunk not run and only shown), we load the last three days of data from

-directly.
+specified directly.

-# Load meta data
+# load meta data

 data.table()

-# Subset all tags from 2024
+# subset all tags from 2024

-tags <- all_tags[season == 2024]$tag
+tags <- all_tags[year == 2024]$tag

-# Select N last days to get data from
+# select N last days to get data from

 days <- 3